Is this mine own countree?

 Or let me sleep alway.

 Robert Eggers is a maker of myths.
 Not in the interconnected serialized myth-making of Disney’s corporate franchises, the Marvels and Star Warses and other princesses.
 Rather in that with The Lighthouse, as with his last film, The Witch (The VVitch if you’re nasty), he exploits cinema’s love for grotesque ambiguity in tapping into the oldest, weirdest currents of New England culture, digging into the primal fears that lurked underneath the Puritan world.
-Quite literally with The Witch, set as it was in the 17th century among a family of too fundamentalist for the Puritans farmers.
-The Lighthouse is set some two hundred years later, give or take, but the fears and repressions of New England culture are still deeply felt.
+Quite literally with The Witch, set as it was in the 17th century among a family of too fundamentalist for the Puritan farmers.
+The Lighthouse is set some two hundred years later, give or take, but the fears and repressions of Protestant America are still deeply felt.
 With allusions to everything from Moby-Dick to Coleridge to the story of Prometheus, Eggers weaves an allegory of guilt and rebellion, of a man (Robert Pattinson) under the yoke of a tyrannical and loving God (Willem Dafoe) that he cannot hope to understand, and how that lack of understanding costs him his soul.

 But just as importantly, The Lighthouse is a movie about a pair of our greatest actors trapped together for 110 minutes in a square, black and white frame, covered in beards and torrential rain, railing away at each other in impossibly ornate old-timey monologues of fire and damnation.
 As a pure horror film, it’s more successful than something like Darren Aronofsky’s Mother!, which conversely has it beat in terms of religious allegory.
 The hamminess of the two stars’ performances is deeply pleasurable, especially Dafoe, who in a just world would finally win an Oscar for a role that might have just been talking like a pirate and acting drunk, but instead oscillates brilliantly between power and weakness, between an imposing, all-powerful god of the sea, and a frail, lost old mariner.